MichaelHoughton/Uploader/README.md

 # Installing

+For the GIT Submodules version, please use the "git" branch.

+Use the master branch for the composer version.

 As this Plugin uses GIT submodules, the best way to install this Plugin is via GIT.

 1) In terminal / command line go to cd app/Plugin